5 Reasons Why Belgium Is Not Boring At All

-The best part of a tour is walking in one of the houses on a market place, which has been transformed into a restaurant or a bar, going inside, sitting on a table by the window and watching the people pass by.
+The best part of a tour is walking in one of the houses on a marketplace, which has been transformed into a restaurant or a bar, going inside, sitting on a table by the window and watching the people pass by.

 I know that life back then was not as romantic as we all like to imagine, but at least the architecture was much more inspiring than most of the buildings designed nowadays.
-Having hundreds of statues of the important people of the day on the façade of a city hall is just a great way to remember them.
+Having hundreds of statues of the important people of the day on the façade of a city hall is such a great way to remember them.

 I think those pictures speak for themselves, so I’ll leave you to enjoy them!

-P.S.
-Have you been to any of these places or tasted Belgian beer or chocolates?
+Have you been to any of these places or tasted Belgian beer and chocolates?
 How did you like them?
-Or are you already packing your bags and booking your first trip to Belgium?
-Either way, if you have any questions or comments you want to share, please add them below.
-Thanks!